Ynn/slides.tools/README.md

 - `--makebin`: Create a standalone executable.
 - `--compress`: Apply PDF compression.

+## Maintenance and Updates

+Please note, there are no plans to keep this project routinely updated with the latest versions of Slidev.
+It was developed to address a specific need at a particular point in time.
+As such, the project might not reflect the most recent advancements in Slidev or related technologies.
+Should you require an up-to-date version or wish to contribute to its development, you are encouraged to fork this project and implement any necessary updates or improvements.

 ## Future Enhancements

 - Implement rootless execution to improve security.